Dr. Isaac (Zac) Florez

 - Do I need written approval from my primary care physician in order for services to be covered?

-- Can I receive services through an Out of Network provider and be reimbursed?
+- Can I receive services through an out-of-network provider and be reimbursed?

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost